 Try and find the value for the "first form" bit, if it's not tied to story progression.

 The first form of DIO isn't a unique character.
 Rather, it's a sub-form of the playable version of DIO, activated via bit when playing through Adventure's Story or Venture's single player mode.
 This means that he shares quite a lot of data with the playable version, such as his character ID and sprites.
 In fact, he's essentially a less-powerful version of his playable form with the following exceptions:

-- His taunt causes him clap twice (like he's teleporting), rather than injure himself in a display of power
+- His taunt causes him to clap twice (like he's teleporting), rather than injure himself in a display of power.

 It's very clear that this version of DIO was never meant to be played, as there are no more frames than necessary for the computer player, for this form.
 However, aside from animation weirdness, this form works fine.

 Vanilla Ice(d) is more of an interesting case, than DIO.
 When he was promoted to playable status in the "Bizarre Adventure" update, rather than make his boss form a sub-form of the playable version or vice-versa, Capcom opted to make an entirely new character…